 What if my condition is not on the SSA’s list?

 Of course, not every possible impairment that might prevent a person from being able to work can be listed in the SSA’s blue book.
 When you have a condition that is not listed in the impairment listing, you simply must be able to prove that the disease or injury imposes a limitation on your ability to work and earn significant gainful income.

 How a Maryland Social Security Disability attorney can help

 Assembling all of the required medical documentation and filling out the Social Security Disability application is quite a complicated process.
 Having a skilled Social Security Disability lawyer on your side to help take on that burden will allow you to relax and take care of your health.
 The Baltimore Social Security Disability attorneys at Plaxen Adler Muncy, P.A. work on a contingency fee basis, which means that they recover their fees from the back pay that you will receive after your disability claim is approved.
 You do not have to pay any legal fees in advance to benefit from their skill and experience.

 Contact an experienced, Maryland Social Security Disability attorney to discuss your case

-At Plaxen & Adler, P.A. we can help you file your initial claim for Social Security Disability benefits, or represent you in an appeal of denied benefits.
+At Plaxen Adler Muncy, P.A. we can help you file your initial claim for Social Security Disability benefits, or represent you in an appeal of denied benefits.
 To schedule your free consultation with a seasoned Baltimore SSD attorney, please call at 410-730-7737 or use our contact form.